umd-ischool-inst326/inst326/README.md

 The build process is a small Python program which runs [asciidoctor] on the input [asciidoc] files to create html files.
 So you will need to make sure you have installed [asciidoctor].

     scripts/build.py

+When you are finished adding or modifying content you  will want to commit your changes and push them up to GitHub where they are served from:

+    git commit -m 'more awesome content 🦄' -a git push

 ## Questions?